 Table 5.25.
 Semantic associations of flame in metaphoric dataset

 As the analysis thus far has shown, there is much more imagery associated with FIRE within the non-metaphoric data.
-There is also much more technical lexis, particularly in relation to the category FIRE MATERIAL.
-The majority of semantic associations in the non-metaphoric data are contained in the LIGHT category.
+There is also much more technical lexis, particularly in relation to the category fire material.
+The majority of semantic associations in the non-metaphoric data are contained in the light category.
 This includes lexical items expressing the visual perception of flames (e.g. bright, white, blazed).
 Within the metaphoric data there is a lack of colour-related words (with the exception of red, used in association with cheeks or bosom and referring to anger or excitement), as well as fewer light related items in general.
-Instead, the largest metaphoric category is that of MOVEMENT/ACTION of fire.
+Instead, the largest metaphoric category is that of movement/action of fire.
 This includes typically associated verbs that describe the behaviour of a flame (e.g. flicker, bursts, consumed).
 Some of these have a metaphorical meaning when used alongside flame, whilst some retain a non-metaphoric meaning and the metaphoricity lies elsewhere (e.g. the flicker of the flame danced across the wallpaper, where only danced and flame express the metaphoricity).
-Within the metaphoric data, there are also no instances of specific FIRE-RELATED DEVICES such as a lamp or candle.
+Within the metaphoric data, there are also no instances of specific fire-related devices such as a lamp or candle.
 These are fully characteristic of a non-metaphoric sense only (based on the data).

 Although there are fewer semantic associations relating to fire within the metaphoric data, as would be expected, there are other associations present.
-One group previously mentioned is that of BODY PARTS.
+One group previously mentioned is that of body parts.
 Items comprising this group are also present in the non-metaphoric data but to a lesser extent as shown in Table 5.26: